GabeBai/rustassure/README.md

-# C2Rust Translation Validator
+# RustAssure: Differential Symbolic Testing for LLM-Transpiled C-to-Rust Code

-This is the repository for the `rustify-validator` tool to compute the semantic similarity between the original C code and the translation.
+This is the repository for the tool to compute the semantic similarity between the original C code and the translation.

 The overview of this tool is as follows.
 The script in `src/python/translationValidator.py` kicks off the process.